 On the other hand, skincare products that contain ceramides may be better suited for people who don’t have chronic skin conditions and are mainly looking to improve the appearance or quality of their skin.
 Depending on which of these categories you fall into, you can either take ceramides supplements and modify your diet, or, you can just stick to using ceramides topically thanks to skincare products.
 Ceramides are great if you’re looking to moisturize your skin, or reduce signs of aging.

 You’re also wondering if you can use ceramides in combination with other ingredients, substances, or skincare products.
 This question doesn’t only arise in regards to ceramides, but for almost any ingredient used in skincare as well.
 If you can, it’s all great.
 But if you cannot, who knows - you might burn yourself or cause yourself some undue unpleasantness or irritation.

 To cut to the chase, the answer is yes.
 You can use ceramides in combination with other substances used in skincare, and to good effects.
 Usually, when ceramides are used in tandem with other ingredients, they have an enhancing effect on their properties.
 If you combine ceramides with the following substances, you will see better results than if you used them separately:

-Combining ceramides with antioxidants, peptides, or retinols, will not cause any adverse reactions and will boost their effectiveness.
+Combining ceramides with antioxidants, peptides, retinol or other retinoids (such as Retin-A), will not cause any adverse reactions and will boost their effectiveness.